A Guide to Names of Weeds (With Pictures)

 Killing Weeds in Lawns and Yards

-Many weeds can be killed naturally either by hoeing, mulching, covering or burning.
+Many weeds can be killed naturally either by hoeing, mulching, covering or burning with a gas or kerosene blowtorch.
 You can also use vinegar to burn the foliage on annual weeds and young seedlings.
 Weed control fabric is another option to stop them rooting down through stone paths.

 For more details, see my guide: How to Get Rid of Weeds, Naturally or With Chemicals.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.